Housing crisis: Missoula clears another camp, estimates 60 urban camps

 "It's becoming a caste system out here, like we're the untouchables," Bautista said.

-City council member Daniel Carlino was at the park on Thursday helping people move.
+City Councilor Daniel Carlino was at the park on Thursday helping people move.
 He noted that a few people simply moved over to Silver Park across the river, and that many people who had been living in the Downtown Lions Park had come there from Silver Park.

-In the area surrounding the Poverello Center and the surrounding neighborhood, they've had 67 code compliance contacts with tent campers in the public right-of-way and 17 contacts with RVs or trailers.
+In the area surrounding the Poverello Center and the surrounding neighborhood, outreach workers had 67 code compliance contacts with tent campers in the public right-of-way and 17 contacts with RVs or trailers.

 So far, the city's cleanup on Cedar Street last week cost the city about $15,455, including police staffing and wastewater division work time.
 The costs don't include a yet-to-be-determined financial impact for towing 11 unusable cars.